kelceydamage/learning/README.md

 ## REQUIRES pygame

-LEARNING is a playground for exploring ai in randomly generated self playing game.
+LEARNING is a playground for exploring AI in randomly generated self playing game.

 # Usage